 National Association of Schools of Art & Design Accreditation

 The University of New Haven is accredited by the National Association of Schools of Art & Design (NASAD).
-This mark of excellence designates the University's B.A. in Art and B.F.A. programs in Graphic Design, Illustration, and Interior Design as nationally accredited programs.
+This mark of excellence designates the University's B.A. in Art and B.F.A. programs in Graphic Design, and Interior Design as nationally accredited programs.

 Additional programs at the University are candidates for future accreditation.